hoangduytran/blender-manual/manual/files/import_export/usd.rst

 Set Material Blend
    If the *Import USD Preview* option is enabled, the material blend method will automatically be set based on the ``opacity`` and ``opacityThreshold`` shader inputs, allowing for visualization of transparent objects.

+Material Name Collision
+   Behavior when the name of an imported material conflicts with an existing material.

+   :Make Unique: Import each USD material as a unique Blender material.
+   :Reference Existing: If a material with the same name already exists, reference that instead of importing.